-TargetTrack is our latest and most full-featured radio direction finding software.
-We designed it around our new DDF7000 series direction finders.
+TargetTrack is our latest and most full-featured radio direction finder (RDF) software.
+We designed it around our new DDF7000 series RDFs.
 However, it works with our legacy DDF6000 series systems as well.
 TargetTrack satisfies the needs of Signal and Communications Intelligence professionals by providing audio recording, evidentiary data, archival data, and the opportunity for post-collection analysis of bearing data.

 Features of TargetTrack Direction Finder Software: